BKomosinski/akai-rekrutacja/README.md

-# zadania na rekrutacje do akai
+# zadania na rekrutację do akai